12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Make sure your **Exclude** patterns aren't accidentally excluding the files you want.
   - Simplify your **Content Query** or remove it temporarily to see if files are found based on path/extension alone.
 Check query syntax carefully (quotes, slashes for regex, NEAR format).
   - Ensure **Date** and **Size** filters aren't too restrictive.
 - **Permission Denied Errors:** The application needs read access to the directories and files you are searching.
 If searching system-protected areas, you might need to adjust folder permissions (consult your OS documentation).
 Avoid running the application with elevated privileges (like `sudo` or "Run as Administrator") unless absolutely necessary and you understand the security implications.
+The application attempts to filter out permission errors for folders you've explicitly excluded.
 - **Search is Very Slow:**
   - Searching large directories (like `C:\` or `/`) or directories with millions of files will take time.
   - Complex regular expressions in the content query can be slow.